 Capital Improvement Fund - The fund balance of this fund will vary from year to year based upon the City's capital project schedules.
 The General Fund provides transfers each year to make sure funding is adequate to complete the projects and it complies with the fund balance policy (ORD 20-20) adopted by City Council.
-City Council's commitment in the five-year strategic plan to increase capital outlay for infrastructure improvements largely contributes to the change to the fund in 2021 as monthly transfers increased and the timing for some of the capital project schedules were delayed with COVID-19.
+City Council's commitment in the five-year strategic plan to increase capital outlay for infrastructure improvements contributes to the change to the fund each year.
+Fund balance increased \$2.8 million in 2022 as intergovernmental revenues increased \$645,000, monthly transfers remained the same, and the timing for some of the capital project schedules were delayed due to impacts of high inflation and a lack of quality bids for some of the projects.